abdulhaseebn/Movie-Sentiment-Classification-Using-Deep-Learning/README.md

 ---

+## 📌 Project Goals

+- Apply deep learning (BiLSTM) for sentiment classification
+- Leverage pre-trained GloVe embeddings for word understanding
+- Train and evaluate using balanced IMDb review data
+- Visualize performance using metrics and plots
+- Sentiment prediction on custom inputs

+---

 ## 📌 Overview

 This sentiment classification task uses a dataset of IMDb movie reviews with binary sentiment labels (positive or negative).
 The goal is to build a robust NLP pipeline that performs effective sentiment classification using deep learning techniques.